ralphrecto/ts_analyzer/README.md

 A tool for analyzing TypeScript codebases using TreeSitter, designed to be used from a Jupyter notebook.

+*NOTE*: this is a work in progress.
+Expect it to be unstable.
+Use it at your own risk (for now).

 ## Features

 - Find all imports of specific classes or modules